piersdeseilligny/metacolor.editor/README.md

 ## What

 This is a tool built in .net to view and edit the metadata embedded in ProRes videos, on a frame-by-frame basis, via a simple UI.
+It can be compared to the BBC's [qtff-parameter-editor](https://github.com/bbc/qtff-parameter-editor) tool, although prores.editor uses a different approach behind the scenes, and significantly improves the user experience.

 ![Screenshots](https://i.imgur.com/pa4ahVC.png)